JetBrains/intellij-sdk-docs/basics/disposers.md

 ## Automatically Disposed Objects

-A number of objects are disposed automatically by the platform if they implement the `Disposable` interface.
+Many objects are disposed automatically by the platform if they implement the `Disposable` interface.
 The most important type of such objects is [services](/basics/plugin_structure/plugin_services.md).
-Application-level services are automatically disposed by the platform when the IDE is closed, or the plugin providing the service is unloaded.
+Application-level services are automatically disposed by the platform when the IDE is closed or the plugin providing the service is unloaded.
-Project-level services are disposed when the project is closed or the plugin is unloaded.
+Project-level services are disposed when the project is closed, or the plugin is unloaded.

 Note that extensions registered in `plugin.xml` are *not* automatically disposed.
 If an extension requires executing some code to dispose it, you need to define a service and to put the code in its `dispose()` method or use it as a parent disposable.